 Before I begin, I usually give my husband a beer & hustle him off into the lounge (because he doesn’t like to watch, bless him).
 Then I get to work!

-Firstly, I pop the legs out of their sockets, then slide my boning knife between the socket & joint, removing the legs from the body – I use scissors to cut the skin between them & the body, because it’s easier.
+Firstly, I pop the legs out of their sockets, then slide my boning knife between the socket & joint, removing the legs from the body – I use scissors to cut the skin between them & the body, because it’s easier (please use proper kitchen scissors for this).
 Once that’s done, I carefully peel the skin back from the chicken crown (leaving it attached to the carcass) & feel where the breastbone is – this runs across the top of the chicken.
 Carefully, I slide the knife as closely to the bone as I can, using firm strokes to cut the meat away from the breastbone & rib cage.
 Once done on both sides, the bones should be pretty much clean & all that’s left is a thin membrane with the ribs intact.
 A few minutes later, I have a plate of prepped chicken portions & a carcass to make a fuss-free stock.

 Making stock is really easy – I make mine in the oven, not on the stove (because who has the time).
 I stuff the carcass with a handful of fresh herbs (usually a couple of sprigs of Rosemary, half a dozen Sage leaves & a bunch of Thyme), along with some leafy stems of celery & a couple of carrot sticks, pulling the skin back over the top of the chicken to hold it all in.
 Then it’s chucked in a roasting tray with some chopped, chunky veg & two or three of pints of cold water, a drizzle of olive oil & a good sprinkling of sea salt & black pepper.
 I’ll whack it in the oven for a couple of hours with foil on top & once ready, it will cool on a wire rack before everything is tipped into a colander over a large pan to drain.
-That’s the stock done!
+I usually strain it again through a fine sieve to remove any sediment & that’s the stock done!
 It can keep in the fridge for a couple of days or you can freeze it.
+To remove the layer of fat that will rise to the top of the stock, simply pop it in the fridge for an hour once it’s cooled & it will be much easier to lift out (don’t mess around trying to spoon it off, you’ll just stir it back in).

-That fragrant, golden stock will make a generous risotto for four people (or a risotto for two & risotto balls for more than two people the day after).
-The legs make a great pollo alla cacciatore for two or can simply be roasted in the oven with some lemon & Thyme.
+That fragrant, golden stock will make a generous risotto for four people, or two portions of risotto & at least another four generous portions of beautiful arancini balls the day after (arancini literally translates as “little oranges”).
+The legs make a perfect Pollo alla Cacciatore for two people, or can simply be roasted in the oven with some wedges of lemon, a drizzle of honey & some sprigs of fresh herbs.
 Then there are the very versatile chicken breasts – these are almost double the size of the ones you get in those pre-prepared packs!
 Usually, I can make four kievs per chicken (coating them in homemade breadcrumbs of course), or use each breast to make a meal for two people – pie, curry, sweet & sour, whatever I like!
 Plus, if someone is feeling a bit under the weather, I make a couple of bowlfuls of homemade soup using the vegetables that roasted with the carcass & a little diluted stock (which is why I always wash the veg before roasting).
 It’s a great “pick me up”, especially when you have a few slices of warm, buttered bread to dunk in it too.

 Let’s not forget the meat on the underside of the carcass & the wings – I strip this tender, lean chicken for our beautiful cat, who does a great Dyson impression & vacuums it from her plate!